TheBeastCoding/glaucoma-dataset-metadata/README.md

 # glaucoma-benchmark
 Public multi-channel benchmark dataset for Glaucoma classification.

+## Objective
+The objective of this glaucoma benchmark dataset is to compile all available public datasets with glaucoma labels

 ## The following datasets were used in the creation of this benchmark dataset.
 - ACRIMA
 - OIA-ODIR-TRAIN